LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 ### 3.5 Associate the loci having sequences with high similarity

-Highly similar sequences from different loci were found, the loci have to be grouped under the same name.
+Highly similar sequences from different loci were found, these loci have to be grouped under the same name.

 #### 3.5.1 Build a similarity table